-AX WiFi improves your network's capacity, Internet upload and download speeds, and WiFi range by allowing WiFi traffic from different devices to be concurrently managed.
-To do this, AX WiFi uses Orthogonal Frequency-Division Multiple-Access (OFDMA), 4x4 multi-user MIMO, and intelligent scheduling.
+The AX feature improves your network's WiFi capacity, Internet upload and download speeds, and WiFi range by allowing WiFi traffic from different devices to be concurrently managed.
+To do this, the AX feature uses Orthogonal Frequency-Division Multiple-Access (OFDMA), 4x4 multi-user MIMO, and intelligent scheduling.